kubermates-org/kubermates.github.io/content/docs/2025-04-25-kubernetes-v1-33-user-namespaces-enabled-by-default.md

   each other.
 For example, a typical Kubernetes pod runs within a network namespace to isolate the network identity and a PID namespace to isolate the processes.
 One Linux namespace that was left behind is the user namespace.
-It isolates the UIDs and GIDs of the containers from the ones on the host.'
+It isolates the UIDs and GIDs of the containers from the ones on the host.
+The identifiers in a container can be mapped to identifiers on the host in a way where host and container(s) never end up in overlapping UID/GIDs.
+Furthermore, the identifiers can be mapped to unprivileged, non-overlapping UIDs and GIDs on the host.'
 ---
 Open the original post ↗ https://kubernetes.io/blog/2025/04/25/userns-enabled-by-default/